Human Resource Planning: Definition, Objectives, And Steps

 Before that date, ensure that your written plan is complete and that all instructions, procedures, and methods are in place and readily available to all of your employees.

-Back in step two (the planning phase), you set a period of time to test the CAP.
+Back in step five, you set a period of time to test the CAP.
 Regardless of the duration, when that time period has elapsed, it’s time to examine the results.

 Did the corrective action plan perform as intended?
 Was the issue resolved?
 Could the results be better?